Jacob Stallings Player Props: Marlins vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The Reds pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.

-- Reds pitchers combine to surrender the third-most home runs in baseball (160 total, 1.4 per game).
+- Reds pitchers combine to give up 161 total home runs at a rate of 1.4 per game (third-most in the league).

-- The right-hander's last time out came on Friday against the Chicago Cubs, when he went three innings, surrendering four earned runs while allowing four hits.
+- The righty last pitched on Friday against the Washington Nationals, when he went eight innings, allowing three earned runs while giving up five hits.

-- In 19 games this season, the 29-year-old has put up an ERA of 6.98, with 7.3 strikeouts per nine innings.
-Opponents are hitting .305 against him.
+- In 21 games this season, the 25-year-old has put up an ERA of 5.18, with 6.5 strikeouts per nine innings.
+Opponents are hitting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.